What is Political Risk?

 Fall in Currency Value

 A situation of political unrest in a country results in widespread protests, unemployment, corruption, and other social evils.
 This may result in a widening gap between the rich and the poor and unstable operating conditions for the businesses.
 All this will cause a slowing down of the economy and affect loan repayments by the country in the international market.
-This results in a spiral-like situation with falling growth rate, falling production and sales, falling foreign investment and equity markets, falling exports, and can lead to deflation and even recession.
+This results in a spiral-like situation with a falling growth rate, falling production and sales, falling foreign investment and equity markets, and falling exports, leading to deflation and even recession.

-Investors should look out for shifts in political power, or rising new political parties that can have an impact on the political scene in a country.
+Investors should look out for shifts in political power or rising new political parties that can impact the political scene in a country.
 This will help them to prepare in advance for changes in the political environment in a country and invest wisely.
 Also, they can shift their investments to other avenues or countries according to the upcoming situation.

 How can we Avoid or Manage Political Risk?

 Avoid New / Additional Investment

 Investors should avoid investing in countries with political turbulence or future political uncertainty.
 Also, they should pull out their investments slowly from such countries, even if they have to bear little loss.
 They can shift their investments and production/trading facilities to safer and politically stable countries.

 Localization to Minimize Political Risk

 A key measure to fight a political disturbance situation is to go “local” with what one manufactures or trades.
 The products should adhere to the tastes, beliefs, and customs in which the company operates.
 For example, a food company should totally avoid using beef in its products if it is investing and serving in a country like India.
 It is so because it will hurt local sentiments and feelings of Indians and result in complete failure of the venture.
 Also, adaptation to local trends and tastes will help avoid any disruptive acts against the company, its employees, and its assets in case of political unrest and violence.